 Ideally the Arm will be positioned along the length of the Transverse Link and with connections holes chosen for the eyebolts to sit directly above the dinghy lifting points using the shortest strops possible.

-There are 2 main exceptions to this ideal:
+The exceptions to this ideal:

 - Some dinghies have a single forward lift point set so far forward as to lie partly under the joint of the 2 side inflated cushions.
 Here the Davit Arm should be moved inboard so the strop lies at an angle to clear the cushion to avoid chaffing.